BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 The Committee and staff will prioritize proposed projects based on the following considerations:

-• Preference will be given to projects that align with the UW’s commitment to sustainability (reference the University’s Climate Action Plan)
+• Preference will be given to projects that align with the UW's commitment to sustainability (reference the historic University's Climate Action Plan and current Sustainability Action Plan))

 • Strong preference will be given to projects with a clear, strong student-participation component.
 For the purposes of this section, postdoctoral researchers and other similar individuals are not considered students.
 This is evaluated at the discretion of the Committee on several factors, including: